rughh/on_ruby/readme.md

 Access via [http://onruby.dev:5000](http://onruby.dev:5000)

-### Twitter-Authentication

-You need [Twitter App credentials](https://dev.twitter.com) in order to have a working login.

-See *config/initializers/omniauth.rb* for details.

 ### Test-Data

 You don't need any to setup a new project!
 If you are a heroku project admin, you can dump Data from Heroku via [Taps Gem](https://devcenter.heroku.com/articles/taps):